mouldybread/DCS-6100LH/README.md

 Downgrading also enabled debugging output (accessed via TX and RX pins on the board) which allowed me to isolate the stream url.
 The stream url does not match any other published URLs.

-I only needed this one simple thing(thanks d-link), so I won't be upgrading to newer firmware to test if it is just a case of nobody knowing the url.
+~~I only needed this one simple thing(thanks d-link), so I won't be upgrading to newer firmware to test if it is just a case of nobody knowing the url.
 It may still work after upgrading as nmap shows the port is still open.
-If you test this on later firmware and it works please let me know.
+If you test this on later firmware and it works please let me know.~~ Seems like the RTSP url works on newer versions of the firmware[^4].

 **As always: messing around with the firmware of these things risks irreparably bricking them.
 You do so at your own risk.
 I can't help if things go wrong.**

-## TL:DR

-RTSP VLC Stream url:<br>
-  rtsp://@192.168.3.53:554/live/profile.1/video

-Inline credentials are deprecated.
-You will be prompted for a username and password:<br>
-Username: admin<br>
-Password: pincode from the bottom of your device<br>

-Pincode can be recovered by flashing old firmware which has a bunch of debugging stuff left on.

 ## Firmware downgrade